 I get all of my water from 30 cent big-ass bottles I buy in the supermarket, and I’m still head over heels in love with where I live.
 Barcelona has that effect on people.

-TL;DR: Don’t be surprised when all the signs are in Catalan, don’t eat on La Rambla, walk or take the metro instead of taxis, and be careful, because Barcelona makes it hard to leave her.
+TL;DR: Don’t be surprised when all the signs are in Catalan.
+Don’t eat on La Rambla.
+Walk or take the metro instead of taxis if you’re on a budget.
+And, most importantly, be careful, because Barcelona makes it hard to leave her.